-Indoor rowing is exactly what it sounds like.
+Indoor rowing machine workout is exactly what it sounds like.
 Rowing on a machine.

-The machine, sometimes referred to as an ergometer that mimics the motion of rowing a boat, activating the same muscles that would be used for rowing a boat in the water.
+The machine, sometimes referred to as an ergometer that mimics the normal rowing motion you would use on a boat, activating the same muscles that would be used for rowing a boat in the water.

-The muscles that are engaged mostly focus on legs, core and arms in that order, then arms, core and legs in that order.
+The muscles that rowing works mostly include legs, core and arms in that order, then arms, core and leg muscles in that order.

 Indoor rowing is a low impact full body workout machine that seems to have more pros than cons.
-We’ll get to those later.
+We’ll get to the benefits of rowing and it’s downsides later.

 The Benefits Of Indoor Rowing